braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > 'GraphBD Randomize is not functioning well.')
 > ````
 >
-> ①List of properties that are excluded from testing.
+> ① List of properties that are excluded from testing.
 >
-> ②checks that an empty "GraphBD" graph is constructing well.
+> ② checks that an empty `GraphBD` graph is constructing well.
 >
-> ③assigns a low test execution probability.
+> ③ assigns a low test execution probability.
 >
-> ④initializes an empty input adjacency matrix `B`.
+> ④ initializes an empty input adjacency matrix `B`.
 >
-> ⑤constructs the "GraphBD" graph from the initialized "B".
+> ⑤ constructs the `GraphBD` graph from the initialized `B`.
 >
-> ⑥performs the corresponding checks for the format of the adjacency matrix `A`: `GRAPH_TYPE`, `CONNECTIVITY_TYPE`, `DIRECTIONALITY_TYPE`, `SELFCONNECTIVITY_TYPE`, and `NEGATIVITY_TYPE`.
+> ⑥ performs the corresponding checks for the format of the adjacency matrix `A`: `GRAPH_TYPE`, `CONNECTIVITY_TYPE`, `DIRECTIONALITY_TYPE`, `SELFCONNECTIVITY_TYPE`, and `NEGATIVITY_TYPE`.
 >
-> ⑦calculates the value of the graph by apply the corresponding properties function.
+> ⑦ calculates the value of the graph by applying the corresponding functions.
 >
-> ⑧tests that the value of generated graph calculated by applying the properties functions coincides with the expected value.
+> ⑧ tests that the value of generated graph calculated by applying the functions coincides with the expected value.
 >
-> ⑨checks that a full "GraphBD" graph is constructing well.
+> ⑨ checks that a full `GraphBD` graph is constructing well.
 >
-> ⑩generates a random input adjacency matrix `B`.
+> ⑩ generates a random input adjacency matrix `B`.
 >
-> ⑪checks the "SEMIPOSITIVIZE_RULE" on the "GraphBD" graph.
+> ⑪ checks the `SEMIPOSITIVIZE_RULE` on the `GraphBD` graph.
 >
-> ⑫generates an input adjacency matrix with negative weights.
+> ⑫ generates an input adjacency matrix with negative weights.
 >
-> ⑬constructs the "GraphBD" graph from the initialized "B" with default RULE for "SEMIPOSITIVIZE_RULE".
+> ⑬ constructs the `GraphBD` graph from the initialized `B` with default RULE for `SEMIPOSITIVIZE_RULE`.
 >
-> ⑭provides the expected value of `A` calculated by external means.
+> ⑭ provides the expected value of `A` calculated by external means.
 >
-> ⑮constructs the "GraphBD" graph from the initialized "B" with RULE = 'zero' for "SEMIPOSITIVIZE_RULE".
+> ⑮ constructs the `GraphBD` graph from the initialized `B` with RULE = 'zero' for `SEMIPOSITIVIZE_RULE`.
 >
-> ⑯constructs the "GraphBD" graph from the initialized "B" with RULE = 'absolute' for `SEMIPOSITIVIZE_RULE`.
+> ⑯ constructs the `GraphBD` graph from the initialized `B` with RULE = 'absolute' for `SEMIPOSITIVIZE_RULE`.
 >
-> ⑰tests that `RANZOMIZATION` works properly.
+> ⑰ tests that `RANZOMIZATION` works properly.
 >
-> ⑱tests that `RANZOMIZATION` returns a matrix with same size.
+> ⑱ tests that `RANZOMIZATION` returns a matrix with same size.
 >
-> ⑲tests that `RANZOMIZATION` returns a matrix of zeros when input matrix is all zeros.
+> ⑲ tests that `RANZOMIZATION` returns a matrix of zeros when input matrix is all zeros.
 >
-> ⑳tests that `RANZOMIZATION` returns a matrix of ones when input matrix is all ones (except diagonal).
+> ⑳ tests that `RANZOMIZATION` returns a matrix of ones when input matrix is all ones (except diagonal).
 >
-> ㉑tests that new random matrix is different from original one.
+> ㉑ tests that new random matrix is different from original one.
 >
-> ㉒tests that new random matrix has the same number of nodes as the original one
+> ㉒ tests that new random matrix has the same number of nodes as the original one
 >
-> ㉓tests that new random matrix has the same degree distribution as the original one
+> ㉓ tests that new random matrix has the same degree distribution as the original one
 >

-%%%%% %%%%% %%%%% %%%%% %%%%%

 <a id="Implementation-of-Multilayer-Graphs"></a>
 ## Implementation of Multilayer Graphs  [⬆](#Table-of-Contents)

-<a id="Weigthed-Directed-Multilayer-Graph-MultilayerWD-"></a>
+<a id="Weigthed-Directed-Multilayer-Graph-MultilayerWD"></a>
-### Weigthed Directed Multilayer Graph (MultilayerWD )  [⬆](#Table-of-Contents)
+### Weigthed Directed Multilayer Graph (MultilayerWD)  [⬆](#Table-of-Contents)

-We can now use `GraphBD` as the basis to implement the `MultilayerWD` graph.
-The parts of the code that are modified are highlighted.
+You can now use `GraphBD` as the basis to implement the `MultilayerWD` graph.
-A multilayer graph allows connections between any nodes across the multiple layers, where all layers are interconnected following a categorical fashion.
+{The parts of the code that are modified are highlighted.}%TEX A multilayer graph allows connections between any nodes across the multiple layers, where all layers are interconnected following a categorical fashion.

 > **Code 5.** **MultilayerWD element header.**
-> 		The `header` section of generator code for "_MultilayerWD.gen.m" provides the general information about the `MultilayerWD` element.
+> 		The `header` section of generator code in "_MultilayerWD.gen.m" provides the general information about the `MultilayerWD` element.
 > 		This code modifies Code 1.
 > ````matlab
 > %% ¡header!